-2. Direct Immunofluorescence studies on skin biopsies
+28. Direct Immunofluorescence studies on skin biopsies

 All of the skin samples must be delivered immediately to the laboratory in a Universal containing Saline available from the laboratory, accompanied by an eCare/ ICE or blue request card, clearly stating that the specimen is for direct immunofluorescence studies.
-Page 73 of 116
+These specimens are sent to John Radcliffe Hospital for testing.
+Results are usually available on eCare and ICE within 10 days.